techmakers/rotilio.cc/RotilioMaker/README.md

 ### Support and where to buy Rotilio

-You can buy Rotilio, ready to go, here: [Techmakers srl](http://techmakers.io/buy_rotilio.html).
+You can buy Rotilio MAKER, ready to go, here: [Techmakers srl](http://techmakers.io/IoT-products-forMakers.html).

 If you need support about Rotilio or want to know more about Rotilio and Techmakers, drop us a line to: [support@techmakers.io](support@techmakers.io)